Click for full image

 MisterBob Comments: Floating jewels, wise animals, introspective young teenagers…. need I say more?

-Tagged with: Bruce Hogarth • damsel • Diana Wynne Jones • magic • Mammoth Books • strange animals • wtf
+Tagged with: Bruce Hogarth • damsel • Diana Wynne Jones • magic • Mammoth Books • strange creatures • wtf

 I didn’t notice the feather’s quill at first; I just thought she had a really long nail on her middle finger.